 If these tests fail it means there was a problem translating the NETBIOS server name (DC01) or domain name (MyDomain) to the IP address of the server (126.96.36.199).
 The problem might be due to a bad WINS server with missing or incorrect name records.
-(WINS is the legacy name resolution service for Windows 2003 or earlier.)
+(WINS is the legacy name resolution service.)
 If your site runs a WINS server you might need to fix the records for the host and domain.
 It might also be a problem with the Master Browser server.

 Problem: NETBIOS Network Name Resolution Across Networks